flame-engine/flame/doc/tutorials/klondike/step5.md

 `Same deal`, `Draw 1 ⇌ 3` and `Have fun`.
 Flame also has a `SpriteButtonComponent`, based on two alternating `Sprite`s, a `HudButtonComponent` and an `AdvancedButtonComponent`.
-For further types of buttons and controllers, it would be best to use a Flutter overlay, menu or settings widget and have access to radio buttons, dropdown list buttons, sliders, etc. For the purposes of this Tutorial our FlatButton will do fine.
+For further types of buttons and controllers, it would be best to use a Flutter overlay, menu or settings widget and have access to Flutter's widgets for radio buttons, dropdown lists, sliders, etc. For the purposes of this Tutorial our FlatButton will do fine.

 ## More animations of moves